dolphindb/DolphinDBPlugin/hbase/README.md

 conn = hbase::connect("192.168.1.114", 9090)
 ```

-**Note**: If the connection remains inactive for a while (1min by default), HBase will automatically close it.
-If you try to operate through this connection, the `No more data to read` error will be reported.
-In such case, you have to execute `hbase::connect` to reconnect.
+**Note**: If the connection remains inactive for a while (1 minute by default), HBase closes it automatically.
+If you continue using this connection, the error `No more data to read` will be reported.
+In that case, run `hbase::connect` again to reconnect.

-You can configure with *hbase.thrift.server.socket.read.timeout* and *hbase.thrift.connection.max-idletime* to change the timeout.
+You can change the timeout in the HBase configuration file with `hbase.thrift.server.socket.read.timeout` and `hbase.thrift.connection.max-idletime`.

-The following configuration parameters change the timeout to 1 day.
+The following configuration changes the timeout to 1 day.

 ```
 <property>